Vyral/base-template/_posts/2018-06-12-save-now-while-interest-rates-are-still-high.md

 If you, like him, have a high-interest loan or credit card, now may be the time to pay those off.
 Now is a great time to access your equity while still getting a tax-deductible mortgage as a result.

-If you have any other questions, would like more information, or want to discuss the possibility of earning similar savings, yourself, feel free to give me a call or send me an email.
+If you have any other questions, would like more information, or want to discuss the possibility of earning similar savings feel free to give me a call or send me an email.
 I look forward to hearing from you soon.